 To calculate our boiled egg protein I have weighed another hen egg and put it for boiling.
 The weight of the whole hen egg was 48 gm and after boiling its weight was observed to be reduced by 1 gm to 47 gm.

-When we peeled the shell separated egg white and egg yolk and measured their weight separately which was found to be 28 gm and 13 gm respectively.
-So, the weight of eggshell was established as 6 gm by reduction method after reducing the total weight of boiled egg white and boiled egg yolk from the whole boiled egg.
+When we peeled the shell separated egg white and egg yolk and measured their weight separately.
+The weights was found to be 28 gm and 13 gm respectively.
+The weight of eggshell was established as 6 gm by reduction method.
+We have reduced the weight of boiled egg white and boiled egg yolk from the whole boiled egg.
 The calculation was as follows:

 In terms of percentage of whole egg, the egg white weighed around 59.57 % by weight and egg yolk weighed 27.66 % by weight and balance 12.77 % being the weight of eggshell.